 MAT 172 - Precalculus Trigonometry: This course is designed to develop an understanding of topics which are fundamental to the study of Calculus.
 Emphasis is placed on the analysis of trigonometric functions in multiple representations, right and oblique triangles, vectors, polar coordinates, conic sections, and parametric equations.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to trigonometry-related problems with and without technology.
-Co-Requisites: None

-Pre-Requisites: MAT 171 with a grade of C or higher Semester: Varies Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4
+Semester: Fall, Spring, SS Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4